MihaiDavid05/Text-to-Image-Search/README.md

 ## <a name="eval"></a> :white_check_mark: Evaluation of retrieval accuracy
 By following the best practices offered by Qdrant [here](https://qdrant.tech/documentation/tutorials/retrieval-quality/), I evaluated my ANN algorithm by using `precision@k` with `k=30`, by comparing it with the full kNN search and seeing how well the ANN algorithm approximates the exact search.
+For the very small list of queries defined in `docs/label.txt`, the `precision=1.0`.

 ## :chart_with_downwards_trend: :chart_with_upwards_trend: Challenges and Improvements